warmachine028/memories/rules/ENV_VARIABLES.md

 -   ### BASE_URL

-    -   This variable is used to determine the domain of the client for appending it in the beginnning of the passwoed reset link.
+    -   This variable is used to determine the domain of the client for appending it in the beginning of the password reset link.
     -   The 2 possible options are already given in `.env.example`

 -   ### TOKEN_SECRET